Beastwick18/gltest/README.md

 - Ray traversal voxel selection.
 - Variables in the game are very customizable during gameplay through the config GUI.
 - Procedural terrain generation
+- Recursive lighting

 ## Todo
 - Use a noise algorithm that allows for seeds and more interesting terrain generation.
 - A proper GUI system other than ImGUI.
 - A proper collision system.
+- Make lighting system light each face of a voxel independently.

 ## Installation and Running
 - If you for some reason want to install this program, I would recommend installing it on Linux.
 I have managed to get it running on Windows but it is a pain It requires MinGW and GLFW and OpenGL installed on MinGW.
 Both must be accessable to the compiler.
 I have not tried to get it to work on Mac.